Adam Smalley: Porsche Supercup

 Smalley raced in the Silverstone round of the 2022 Porsche Supercup as a guest driver, driving for Duckhams Yuasa Racing with CLRT, where he finished 12th.
 He also made a guest appearance in the 2023 edition with the same team.
 He stalled at the start of the race, but recovered well to regain 16 positions and finish 12th.

 British GT Championship

+Smalley testing his Garage 59 McLaren at Donington Park in 2024.

 Smalley joined Garage 59 for the 2024 British GT Championship, driving alongside Shaun Balfe.
 Their first win came at Silverstone, where they timed their pit stops well and took advantage of incidents in front to move from fourth to the top step of the podium.
 The pair won the Silver-Am category, but only finished third in the overall standings.

 GT World Challenge Europe

+Smalley racing for Garage 59 at the Nürburgring in 2024.

 Smalley competed in the 2024 GT World Challenge Europe Endurance Cup with Garage 59.
 The team was not classified in the overall standings, but he finished 27th in the Bronze Cup alongside Louis Prette, with a highlight being class pole position at the 24 Hours of Spa.

 In 2025, Smalley competed in the Gold Cup class of the GT World Challenge Europe Sprint Cup with Garage 59.
 As part of this deal, he became a McLaren Junior Pro Driver.